govsocial-org/govsocial-org.github.io/docs/building/mastodon.md

 To do this, we deployed an `HTTPS (classic) Load Balancer` in the `Network Services -> Load Balancing` menu in our Google Cloud Console.
 The setup is very similar to the [Ingress we set up earlier](#ingress_1).
 In fact, you will see the load balancer created by the Ingress in the list when you go there.

+!!!
+Warning
-**HINT:** Don't mess with it :-) If you're the sort of person who can't help pressing big red buttons that say "DO NOT PRESS", it's okay - anything you change will eventually be reverted by the GKE configuration, but your ingress might be broken until that happens.
+    Don't mess with it :-) If you're the sort of person who can't help pressing big red buttons that say "DO NOT PRESS", it's okay - anything you change will eventually be reverted by the GKE configuration, but your ingress might be broken until that happens.

 Create a new `HTTPS (classic) Load Balancer` (this one supports the hostname and path redirect features we need).
 Despite the higher cost, we selected the Premium network tier, as it allows for the addition of services like [Cloud Armor](https://cloud.google.com/armor/docs/cloud-armor-overview) and [Cloud CDN](https://cloud.google.com/cdn/docs/overview) if the platform needs it in the future.